johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 **User Testing**

 Our testing process includes 3 heuristic evaluations, 2 design critiques, and 3 usability tests of out paper prototype with our target participants who have particular requirements to master their sophisticated and specialized jargon and information in their professional realms.
+We also applied participatory design method in iterating and refining our prototype.

 **Heuristic Evaluation & Usability Testing**